Tips For Dove Hunting And Gun Dogs

 If you have more than one dog, taking a couple with you and swapping out half way or frequently during your hunt is another way to help keep your retriever from overheating in the field.
 Remember that your retrievers color can contribute to overheating as a black dog will get hotter faster than a yellow dog or a white spaniel breed.
 I try not to let the dog get involved in an extended hunt as that can quickly undue a dog in a hot-temperature environment.
 A quick handle is always better, even preferred in hunt tests.

 As a dog’s body temperature increases, he or she will pant more heavily decreasing sensitivity to smell.
-A dove has very little scent to begin with and when a dog is panting heavily it can run right over a downed dove in the field, especially a heavily vegetated field such as an recently cut corn or milo field.
+A dove has very little scent to begin with.
+When a dog is panting heavily, it can run right over a downed dove in the field - especially a heavily-vegetated field such as a recently cut corn or milo field.
 With this said, don’t get too frustrated with your pal because you think he should have found a bird that he did not.
 It can be hard on a dog in the dove field on opening day.
 I have seen Grand Hunting Retriever Champions unable to come up with a small dove on a hot day!!
 Remember that hunting is fun and try to be as safe as possible as well as health conscious of our dog.
 Good Hunting!!!

 Always check your local and state regulations related to dog training and the use of game birds on private and public property.